GuilleDiaz7/Football-Data.co.uk-analysis-ready-data/README.md

 In the website you can find data from a ton of leagues.

 I hope this repository helps to get the data and shows how to import multiple files into RStudio.
 Also, as not every file has the same number of variables, I will provide the code to tidily join files, merging different seasons of the same league or even different leagues.

+Here's a link to a nice tutorial on RStudio Projects: https://alexd106.github.io/intro2R/howto.html#rstudio_proj-vid